zhiweigu2000/Job-finding/Q&A.md

 **Non-technical**

-A person is not infected and tested negative
+A person is infected and tested negative

 ## Confidence interval